 Still, in the end, belly fat responds well to the usual fat-burning treatments out there to lose weight.

-Do not make the mistake of considering fat in your belly or in any other body part as a localized issue.
-Just like men will not get rid of men boobs by doing endless push ups for their pecs, so women will not get rid of belly fat by simply doing endless crunches.
+Do not make the mistake of considering fat in your belly or any other body part as a localized issue.
+Just like men will not get rid of men boobs by doing endless push-ups for their pecs, so women will not get rid of belly fat by simply doing endless crunches.

-The main point is to crank up your metabolism, reduce calorie intake and do some exercises to boost calorie expenditure, this is the key to losing weight.
-Then fat will fall off starting out from the areas where is more abundant, like your belly, and then shedding off from your whole body gradually.
+The main point is to crank up your metabolism, reduce calorie intake and do some exercises to boost calorie expenditure; this is the key to losing weight.
+Then fat will fall off from the areas where it is more abundant, like your belly, and then gradually shedding off from your whole body.

-So how do you boost metabolism and what should you eat for this to happen?
-The most important thing is of course reducing your calories, the more fat you need to burn, the less calories you should eat.
-Later when you have already lost belly and body fat fat you will need to up your calories once again.
+So how do you boost metabolism, and what should you eat for this to happen?
+The most important thing is, of course, reducing your calories.
+The more fat you need to burn, the fewer calories you should eat.
+Later, you will need to up your calories once again when you have already lost belly and body fat.

 But what should you eat then?
-The answer is simple: you should eat the less white carbohydrates and sugars (like bread, pasta, rice, pizzas and candies) you can get away with and, strangely as it seems, replace them with healthy fats like olive oil or peanut butter, aside from eating more fiber rich vegetables and proteins.
+The answer is simple: you should eat the less white carbohydrates and sugars (like bread, pasta, rice, pizzas, and candies) you can get away with and, strange as it seems, replace them with healthy fats like olive oil or peanut butter, aside from eating more fiber-rich vegetables and proteins.